msrasys/nnscaler/docs/source/parallel_module.md

     - `zero_ngroups`: the number of groups to be used in zero.
     - `inference_only`: whether to generate code for inference only.
 If it is true, the generated code can not be used to train the model.
     - `use_end2end`: whether to use end2end training.
 For the requirement of end2end, see the description above.
+    - `use_async_reducer`: whether to use async reducer.
+        If it is true, the gradients will be reduced asynchronously.
+        Please note this only works when `use_end2end` is true.
+    - `reducer_bucket_cap_mb`: the bucket capacity of the reducer.
+        If it is `None` or `0`, the default value will be used, which is
+        - 25MB for async, the same default value with pytorch ddp implementation
+        - no limit for sync

+        Please note this only works when `use_end2end` is true.
     - `pas_config`: the configuration for the PAS policy (partition-assign-schedule policy, which describes how to place all computations across devices.
 For details, please refer to [PAS Policies](#pas-policies)).
     It is a dictionary, and will be used by the PAS policy.
     Please note different PAS will have different configurations,